open-simulation-platform/cosim-demo-app/README.md

 - Run `lein cljsbuild once min`
 - The client application will be compiled to `/resources/js/compiled`

-### Step 3: Build and run

-You can do this in two ways:

-#### Alternative 1: Using Conan

-From the cse-server-go source directory, get C/C++ dependencies using Conan:

-    conan install . -u -s build_type=Release -g virtualrunenv go build

-To run the application on Windows:

-    activate_run.bat (activate_run.ps1 in PowerShell)
-    cse-server-go.exe
-    deactivate_run.bat when done (deactivate_run.ps1 in PowerShell)

-To run the application on Linux:

-    source activate_run.sh
-    ./cse-server-go
-    ./deactivate_run.sh when done

-Open a browser at http://localhost:8000/status to verify that it's running (you should see some JSON).

-#### Alternative 2: Manually handle cse-core dependencies

-You will have to define CGO environment variables with arguments pointing to your cse-core headers and libraries.
-An example for Windows can be:

-    set CGO_CFLAGS=-IC:\dev\cse-core\include
-    set CGO_LDFLAGS=-LC:\dev\cse-core\bin -lcsecorec -lcsecorecpp
-    go build

-To run the application on Windows you need to also update the path to point to your libraries:

-    set PATH=C:\cse-core\bin;%PATH%
-    cse-server-go.exe

-To run the application on Linux you need to update the LD_LIBRARY_PATH:

-    LD_LIBRARY_PATH=~dev/cse-core/lib:$LD_LIBRARY_PATH
-    export LD_LIBRARY_PATH
-    ./cse-server-go

-Open a browser at http://localhost:8000/status to verify that it's running (you should see some JSON).

 ### Create distribution with built-in client